E-commerce

 Title fixes, meta descriptions, critical 404 errors

-Handle as a priority
+Treat as priority

 High impact, high effort